Cell Ranger 3.0 (latest), printed on 01/19/2019

 For Gene Expression data, the ID corresponds to gene_id in the annotation field of the reference GTF.
 Similarly, the name corresponds to gene_name in the annotation field of the reference GTF.
 If no gene_name field is present in the reference GTF, gene name is equivalent to gene ID.
 Similarly, for Antibody Capture and CRISPR data, the id and name are taken from the first two columns of the Feature Barcoding Reference File.

 For multi-species experiments, gene IDs and names are prefixed with the genome name to avoid name collisions between genes of different species e.g. GAPDH becomes hg19_GAPDH and Gm15816 becomes mm10_Gm15816.

 $ gzip -cd filtered_gene_bc_matrices/hg19/barcodes.tsv AAACATACAAAACG-1 AAACATACAAAAGC-1 AAACATACAAACAG-1 AAACATACAAACGA-1 AAACATACAAAGCA-1 AAACATACAAAGTG-1 AAACATACAACAGA-1 AAACATACAACCAC-1 AAACATACAACCGT-1 AAACATACAACCTG-1

 Each barcode sequence includes a suffix with a dash separator followed by a number:

 More details on the barcode sequence format are available in the barcoded BAM section.

-R and Python support MEX format, and sparse matrices can be used for more efficient manipulation.
+R and Python support the MEX format, and sparse matrices can be used for more efficient manipulation.

-Cell Ranger represents the gene-barcode matrix using sparse formats (only the nonzero entries are stored) in order to cut down on file size.
+Cell Ranger represents the feature-barcode matrix using sparse formats (only the nonzero entries are stored) in order to minimize file size.
 All of our programs, and many other programs for gene expression analysis, support sparse formats.

 You can then load sample123.csv into Excel.